 Europe’s Delayed Comeback

-by Richard Gueren, Managing Editor
+by Richard Gueren, Senior Editor-in-Chief

 Europe, a beautiful continent rich with history, is poised for a gradual economic recovery in the months ahead.
 That is good news since the GDP of the European Union is bigger than that of the US or China, as Barron’s recently pointed out.
 In addition, the global economy would love for Europe to grow again because Europe is a destination for goods across the world.
 However, beneath the positive headline numbers are worries than can be overcome with a focus on growth and prosperity.